Originally published in July 2019. Last updated on May 7, 2025.

 Labor costs

-Before committing to any window cleaning price, you have to first evaluate the job to understand how long it will take and how much you will have to pay yourself and your team.
-Here are key things to watch out for in order to properly estimate the labor costs:
+Before committing to any window cleaning price, first evaluate the job to know how long it’ll take and how much you’ll have to pay yourself and your team.
+Here are key things to watch out for to properly estimate the labor costs:

 - Types of windows: Different windows require different tools and ways to clean, which could increase the length of the job.